nmcl/JavaSim/docs/images/README.md

 Contains images used within the user manual.
-DO NOT REMOVE.
+DO NOT MOVE.